-New & Improved Features
+New & Improved Features of Windows 10

 The new powerhouse platform offers a host of new and advanced features, including Windows Hello, Cortana Integration, a New Start Menu, Microsoft Edge, Task View, and more.